 If security is your main priority when storing ETC, you’ll most likely have a hardware wallet at the top of your shopping list.
 The Ledger Nano S is one hardware wallet worth considering, offering impressive security features and support for a wide range of cryptocurrencies.

-This portable device connects to your computer via USB and provides a quick and simple set-up process.
-As well as ETC, it can also be used to manage Ethereum, bitcoin (BTC), Bitcoin Cash (BCH), Litecoin (LTC) and many other cryptocurrencies.
+This portable device connects to your computer via USB and provides a quick and simple setup process.
+As well as ETC, it can also be used to manage Ethereum, Bitcoin (BTC), Bitcoin Cash (BCH), Litecoin (LTC) and many other cryptocurrencies.

-In terms of security, features include:
+In terms of security, features of the Ledger wallet include:

 - An OLED screen and physical buttons for manual transaction confirmation.

 - Private keys stored offline and protected by a secure PIN.

 - Backup seed keys.

 However, the trade-offs with hardware wallets are that they’re not quite as convenient as some other options, and they also aren’t available for free.
 The Nano S is listed for about $94 on the Ledger website.

 TREZOR (hardware wallet)